ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.frontier_silicon/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+- (pdbjjens) Breaking Change: node>=14, js-contoller>=4 and admin>=5 required
+- (pdbjjens) Breaking Change: PIN encryption and validity check of all parameters in config UI
+- (pdbjjens) Breaking Change: Type of `frontier_silicon.X.modes.selectPreset` changed from "string" to  "number"
+- (pdbjjens) Change: Validity check of all parameters in config UI
+- (pdbjjens) Change: Re-establish session if network connection is lost
+- (pdbjjens) New: Synchronization of power, volume and mute states with the UNDOK App

 ### 0.1.0 (2023-07-15)

 - (pdbjjens) Breaking Changes: node>=14, js-contoller>=4 and admin>=5 required